hashicorp/terraform-provider-aws/website/docs/r/ecs_service.html.markdown

 * `name` - (Required) Name of the volume.
 * `managed_ebs_volume` - (Required) Configuration for the Amazon EBS volume that Amazon ECS creates and manages on your behalf.
 [See below](#managed_ebs_volume).

+### vpc_lattice_configuration

+`vpc_lattice_configuration` support the following:

+* `role_arn` - (Required) The ARN of the IAM role to associate with this volume.
+This is the Amazon ECS infrastructure IAM role that is used to manage your AWS infrastructure
+* `target_group_arn` - (Required) The full ARN of the target group or groups associated with the VPC Lattice configuration.
+* `port_name` - (Required) The name of the port for a target group associated with the VPC Lattice configuration.

 ### managed_ebs_volume